amanagarwal1993/CarND-MPC-Project/README.md

 Moreover, there is also an inherent latency inside a car's systems.
 There's a time delay of a few milliseconds between when the throttle/steering input is decided and when the car actually makes that turn/acceleration.
 We also need to model this into our equations.

-After some experimentation, I chose the timestep dt to be 0.2 seconds - which is big enough to accomodate the system's latency described above.
-Therefore, the number of timesteps becomes 15 (3 seconds / 0.2 seconds).
-At any given time, we only try to look 3 seconds into the future.
+After some experimentation, I chose the timestep dt to be 0.15 seconds.
+However, because of the latency, we need to actuate the vehicle based for a future state (after 100ms), not the present state.
+Therefore, I send the *second* actuator values for steering and throttle to the simulator, and not the present calculated values.
+This makes sure that after the vehicle has travelled during the 100ms, it will receive appropriate actuator values.

 ### Polynomial fitting
 (See main.cpp code)